Annons:

 NyD erhåller inget presstöd och finansieras genom läsardonationer och annonser.
 Läs mer om våra pressetiska riktlinjer här.

-Publicerad september 22, 2025
+Publicerad oktober 14, 2025

 – av Isac Boman